Free Lesson Plans & Resources (No Prep!)

 There are others but my favourite to download YouTube videos is with www.savevid.com but you should be aware that doing so may contravene YouTube's usage policy.

 There is also a plugin for the Mozilla Firefox browser called Download Helper which I have been using a lot recently to capture video and audio from around the web including YouTube.
 An icon sits right on your browser tool bar so its really easy to access whenever you find media you want to download and it offers various file type options.

 I have used all if these resources many times over the years and have always found them useful in the classroom but even more so in private tutoring lessons.

 I have mentioned this site in another post but it is so valuable it is worth mentioning again.

-The idea behind this website is to provide lessons based on current events within a day or two of the event occurring.
+The idea behind this website is to provide ESL lesson materials based on current events within a day or two of the event occurring.
 This makes your lessons highly relevant and interesting.
 Students can go out into the world and hold a conversation about these events in English immediately and thus they will feel that your lessons are extremely rewarding.
 As these events are being talked about in daily life anyway, students may already have formed opinions about them in their own language which they cannot express in English.
 This creates a need which your lesson can satisfy leaving your students feeling splendid.

 On www.breakingenglishnews.com the lessons are free.

 - Each lesson has 26 pages of printable activities / handouts.